This time of year as you prepare for taxes, you might glance at documents and see some capital gains taxes you may have overlooked.

 Many mutual funds in December pay shareholders capital gains distributions that they have accumulated throughout the year.1

 Typically, mutual fund companies start making estimates about distributions as early as November and most finalize the payment by mid-December.
 Unfortunately for us, this can cause undesirable tax consequences. (more…)

 Will you pay higher taxes in retirement?
 Do you have a 401(k) or a traditional IRA?
-If so, you will receive income from both after age 72.
+If so, you will receive income from both after age 73.
 However, if you have saved and invested much of your life, you may also end up retiring at a higher marginal tax rate than your current one.
 Tax efficiency in retirement is paramount and many people forget it.
 In fact, the income alone resulting from a Required Minimum Distribution could push you into a higher tax bracket. (more…)